rizkiepsa/rizkiepsa/README.md

 # Hi there 👋 , I'm Epsa!
-Currently I am a stundet in university
+Currently I am a student in university

 ### Tools:
 <p>